grandmont/kordy-api/docs/localstack.md

 ### S3

-After installing the AWS CLI, you can run the commands below to create a Bucket that will be used by our application.
+After installing the AWS CLI, you can run the command below to create a new Bucket in the LocalStack endpoint that will be used by our application.

 ```bash
 aws --endpoint-url http://localhost:4566 s3 mb s3://AWS_BUCKET_NAME